djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 * error
 * pageNumber

-The names of these elements take the place of the names of HTML elements such as `div` or `tbody` in Markdown style documents.
+The names of these elements take the place of the names of HTML elements such as `div` or `tbody` in Markdown Style documents.
 Indeed any other element names than those above are ignored.

-Here are some other things to bear in mind about Markdown style and its relation to CSS:
+Here are some other things to bear in mind about Markdown Style and its relation to CSS:

 1. Rules can be nested but there isi no need for a SASS-liike ampersand.
 For example: